k3karthic/ansible__shadowsocks/README.md

     1. Specify the zone where you have deployed your server on Google Cloud
     1. Configure the authentication
 1. Set username and ssh authentication in `inventory/group_vars/all.yml`
-1. Create the server configuration `files/config.json` using `files/config.json.sample`
+1. Set the password in `files/config.json` using `files/config.json.sample`

 ## Deployment